gavanderhoorn/comet_rpc/README.md

 | R-30iB+  | V9.30P/??  | IOVALRD     |         ~18 |

 Note: this is without connection reuse, as it's unclear whether `COMET` supports this for regular RPC invocations.

+## Security

+`COMET` does not appear to be affected by the settings configured under `Host Comm`, section *HTTP Authentication*.

+No authentication challenges have been observed so far, although that does not mean they are not used.

+Some RPCs do appear to require a valid connection id argument, and starting up such a session will lock-out the physical teach pendant with a very clear message shown to operators (stating a "remote pendant" is in use).
+`comet_rpc` does not currently support any RPCs requiring a connection id, nor does it lock-out the physical pendant.

+Users concerned about potential undesired and uncontrolled access to the web server and `COMET` could look into configuring the host blocklist part of the *FANUC Server Access Control* feature.
+It's unclear at this point whether any fine-grained control is possible (ie: allow reads, deny all writes), but blocking unknown hosts from interacting with `COMET` would be a first step to making it harder to abuse the JSON-RPC interface.

+Refer to section 2.5 *FANUC SERVER ACCESS CONTROL (FSAC)* of the *FANUC Robot series - Ethernet Function - Operator's Manual* (document B-82974EN for the R-30iA, R-30iB and R-30iB+) for more information.

 ## Related projects